rns350/Post-Correspondence/README.md

 2. A message stating that no solution exists.

 3. A message stating that that no solution was found within the limits of search.

+## Using the code

+compile with:

+`javac Domino.java DominoString.java Queue.java Post.java`

+run with

+`java Post [File Path]`

+The program expects a File Path to a File that contains the formatted input as described in the project description.
+This includes a maximum states number, as well as a list of dominos.